Opportunity-Holding/RESTar.Tutorial/README.md

 }
 ```

-The application above is not very useful, however, since it doesn't really expose any app data through the REST API.
+The application above is not very useful, however, since it doesn't expose any data through the REST API.
 Let's change that.
-RESTar can take any Starcounter database class and make its content available as a resource in the REST API.
+RESTar can take any Starcounter database class and make its content available as a web resource in the REST API.
 To tell RESTar which classes to expose, we simply decorate their definitions with the `RESTarAttribute` attribute and provide the REST methods we would like to enable for the resource in its constructor.
 Like this:

 ```csharp
 namespace RESTarTutorial